awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/user-guide-for-sellers.md

  AWS Marketplace strongly recommends using AWS Identity and Access Management \(IAM\) roles to sign in to the AWS Marketplace Management Portal rather than using your root account credentials\.
 For more information, see [IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_identity-management.html#intro-identity-users) in the *IAM User Guide*\.

  To enable people in your company to sign in to the AWS Marketplace Management Portal, create an IAM user for each person you want to have access and define access permissions to the AWS Marketplace Management Portal\.
-We also recommend creating a *root* or account owner IAM to use for access\.
+We also recommend creating an AWS account root user role to use for access\.
+For more information, see [AWS account root user credentials and IAM user credentials](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html) in the *AWS General Reference*\.